 Extreme Slalom and Double Canoe Statement

 The Extreme Slalom event has been added to the Paris 2024 program.
 At this point in time, it is expected that athletes will need to qualify for Paris 2024 in individual Canoe Slalom events to have access to the Extreme Slalom competition in Paris.
 For this reason, CKC is currently not developing a separate Extreme Slalom selection pathway.
 In past seasons, Extreme Slalom training opportunities at international events have been limited making it difficult for paddlers that are only competing in the extreme slalom event to access the competition course.
-CKC will monitor the development of ICF Extreme Slalom entry rules before making a decision regarding selections for Extreme Slalom events.
+Therefore, Extreme Slalom nominations will be based on performance and selections in Canoe Slalom Events.
+CKC will monitor the development of ICF Extreme Slalom entry rules and consider new selection procedures for Extreme Slalom in 2022.

 CKC remains committed to celebrating the double canoe events at the National Championships and encourages paddlers that are selected to teams in Olympic events to consider competing in C2 when it does not interfere with their preparation and performance in Olympic events.